Bavarian Nordic vows to boost monkeypox vaccine supply to combat shortfall | Health

 Bavarian Nordic vows to boost monkeypox vaccine supply to combat shortfall

-Chaplin also highlighted that the study showed that the intradermal administration prevented about a fifth of participants from getting their second shot.
-At the moment, Bavarian is not delivering vaccine doses at the pace that countries have requested, but the company is expecting to unveil additional manufacturing partnerships in the coming weeks, said Chaplin.
+Although most orders are focused on dealing with the current outbreak, a handful of countries are considering building up stockpiles as well, he added.
+Bavarian, which has raised its 2022 outlook six times since the outbreak started in May, said sales of its monkeypox vaccine - variously called Jynneos, Imvanex and Imvamune depending on geography - amounted to 117 million Danish crowns ($15.65 million) in the second quarter.

-Bavarian Nordic - the maker of the only approved monkeypox vaccine - said it was exploring the viability of using technically expired doses to help bridge a growing gap between demand and supply due to the current outbreak.
-In an interview with Reuters, CEO Paul Chaplin said global demand for the vaccine is "exceeding our ability to deliver."
+Bavarian Nordic, the maker of the only approved monkeypox vaccine, said on Wednesday it was exploring the viability of using technically expired doses to help bridge a growing gap between demand and supply due to the current outbreak.
+In an interview with Reuters, CEO Paul Chaplin said global demand for the vaccine is "exceeding our ability to deliver".

-One way to address that problem is to evaluate whether millions of doses delivered to the United States in previous years that have technically expired are still viable.
-From the testing conducted so far, roughly half a million doses still have a shelf life, Chaplin said, adding that the decision to use such doses ultimately lies with U.S. regulators.
+One way to address that problem is evaluating whether millions of doses delivered to the United States in previous years that have technically expired are still viable.
+From the testing conducted so far, roughly half a million doses still have shelf life, Chaplin said, adding that the decision to use such doses ultimately lies with U.S. regulators.

 Chaplin raised doubts about the safety of this so-called fractional dosing approach, citing evidence from the same study that showed intradermal administration could result in increased local reactions compared to the original method, something regulators have also flagged.
 Chaplin also highlighted that the study showed that the intradermal administration prevented about a fifth of participants from getting their second shot.